xuru/pyvisdk/docs/source/do/host_patch_manager_status.rst

     .. py:attribute:: installState

         The installation state of the update.
-Unset if the update is not installed on the server.
+Unset if the update is not installed on the server.See HostPatchManagerInstallState

     .. py:attribute:: integrity

         The integrity status of the update's metadata.
-The value would be unset if the integrity status is unknown to the server.
+The value would be unset if the integrity status is unknown to the server.See HostPatchManagerIntegrityStatus

     .. py:attribute:: prerequisitePatch